benswinney/kube-homelab-multinode/README.md

 ### Install the Kubernetes Dashboard

-I've updated the Kubernetes Dashboard deployment to use a LoadBalancer (aka MetalLB) and include a admin-user Service Account.
+I've updated the Kubernetes Dashboard deployment to use a Load Balancer (aka MetalLB) and include an admin-user Service Account.

 The standard Kubernetes Dashboard deployment will use a NodePort and you will need to create an admin-user Service Account.